Top quark production through flavor violating neutral currents within the 2HDM type-III: Model parameter space analysis for single top production

 with $C(\alpha, \beta)=\cos^4(\alpha-\beta)/\sin^4 (\beta)$.

 From the upper limit given by ATLAS, we have $\sum_{f=t,\bar{t}} \sigma(pp \to ff) < 1.7$~pb, this allow us to establish a restriction on the model parameter's which is rather wide

-For the current energy reached at LHC, $\sqrt{s} = 14$~TeV, the cross-sections for dedicated choices of the parameters $\alpha, \beta$, are given in Tab.~\ref{LHC_ab}
+For the current energy reached at LHC, $\sqrt{s} = 14$~TeV, the cross-sections for dedicated choices of the parameters $\alpha, \beta$, are given in Tab.\ref{LHC_ab}.

-We can see in this Table that as $\beta-\alpha$ is closer to $\pi/2$ the cross-section diminishes, recovering the SM prediction in the limit $\beta-\alpha \to \pi/2$, while the cross-section increases for low $\tan\beta <1$.
-Fig.~\ref{fig:exclude} illustrates the parameter space region excluded by $7$~TeV LHC data, where we observe that $\tan\beta \lesssim 5\times 10^{-2}$ gets strongly suppressed from experimental data for the case of $\beta-\alpha\lesssim \pi/2$, seen as a excluded blue part in the Figure \ref{fig:exclude}.
-Whereas, for $\beta-\alpha \sim \pi/2$ this restriction on $\tan\beta$ disappears, although the cross section diminishes as is suggested from Figure \ref{fig:sigmapp2tt}.
+We can see in this Table \ref{LHC_ab} that as $\beta-\alpha$ is closer to $\pi/2$ the cross-section diminishes, recovering the SM prediction in the limit $\beta-\alpha \to \pi/2$, while the cross-section increases for low $\tan\beta <1$.
+Fig.~\ref{fig:exclude7} illustrates the parameter space region excluded by $7$~TeV LHC data, where we observe that $\tan\beta \lesssim 5\times 10^{-2}$ gets strongly suppressed from experimental data for the case of $\beta-\alpha\lesssim \pi/2$, seen as a excluded blue part in the Figure \ref{fig:exclude7}.
+For $\beta-\alpha \to \pi/2$ the cross-section diminishes and we recover the SM prediction, while the cross-section is enhanced for $\tan\beta <1$.
+Fig.~\ref{fig:exclude7} illustrates the parameter space region excluded by $7$~TeV LHC data.
+Fig.~\ref{fig:exclude7}, left considers the special case of $|\chi^u_{23}|=1$.

-In Figure \ref{fig:sigmapp2tt}, we can observe the possible values of the top pair production cross section at $\sqrt{s}=14$ TeV in the 2HDM parameter space.
-Having an enhancement for $\beta-\alpha \sim 0$ reaching the order of picobarn as a maximal value.
-Although, as we will discuss in next section, there is a constrain on a relation within $\cos(\beta-\alpha), \, \tilde{\chi}^u_{23}$ and $\sin\beta$, see Eq.(\ref{tchBound}) coming from experimentally bounded FV top decay $t\to c h^0$, disallowing the maximal values of these cross section to be reached.